Our Planning Process page provides a guide to Banyule's planning processes.

-This page provides a guide to our planning processes.
-More information on Victoria's planning system and processes can be found on the Department of Transport, Planning and Local Infrastructure website.
+More information on Victoria's planning system and processes can be found on the Department of Environment, Land, Water and Planning website.

 - Pre-application lodgement and document preparation